 The best fuel efficiency will come from a Class B campervan.
 B plus versions will be a close second, but the added weight will knock off a mile or two from the miles-per-gallon.
 The smaller Euro-styled vans with the V6 gas engines will have the best MPG over the 7.3L V8 E-Series chassis.

 We’ve scoured the industry and found some of the Best Class B+ RVs on the market.
-We’ll show you the European-styled chassis and the E-series chassis so you can see the full spectrum.
+We’ll show you the European-style chassis and the E-series chassis so you can see the full spectrum.

 1. Coachmen Cross Trek 21XG

 In the RV world, the Coachmen brand has been famous since 1968.
-As the #VanLife became more than just a fad, this manufacturer delved into the B and B+ category showing how a big name RV maker can make affordable drivables that appeal to many audiences.
+As the #VanLife became more than just a fad, this manufacturer delved into the B and B+ categories showing how a big-name RV maker can make affordable drivable rigs that appeal to many audiences.

-The Cross Trek 21XG’s unique feature is its toy hauling capability.
+The Cross Trek 21XG’s unique feature is its toy-hauling capability.
 The full-size rear bed is a side-fold murphy.
-When you fold it up, the bed space allows you to store all of your adventure toys and other long items through the wide back door.
+When you fold it up, the bed space lets you store all of your adventure toys and other long items through the wide back door.
 Upfront, the U-shaped dinette serves as a sofa and a guest sleeper for two when friends come along.

 Main Specs For The Coachmen Cross Trek

 - Chassis & Engine: Ford Transit 350, 3.5L V6 EcoBoost Gas- 310 hp @ 400 lb./ft.

 - Tanks: Fuel- 25 gallons/ Fresh- 41 gallons/ Grey- 59 gallons/ Black- 28 gallons